facumolina/evospex-ae/README.md

 4. Detect False Negatives with command `./experiments/sf110/run-oasis-class.sh 2_a4j FullProduct EvoSpex FN`

-**Note**: exactly the same process should be performed for the file FullProductDaikon, and for every class analyzed for prohect *2_a4j*.
+**Note**: exactly the same process should be performed for the file FullProductDaikon, and for every class analyzed for project *2_a4j*.
 At this point, the analysis regarding the quality of the postconditions finishes.

-### Reproducing manually written contracts
+### Reproducing contracts for contract-equipped classes

 This experiment analyzes the reproduction of manually written contractos.